simdima/tldraid/README.md

 More info on how to run LLM locally here: https://github.com/ollama/ollama

+_Note 3_: If you are not running tldrAId on the same machine as your Ollama instance, by default Ollama server is going to throw a CORS error when application tries to send requests to it, so you will have to adjust **OLLAMA_ORIGINS** environmental variable first.
+More info: https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-allow-additional-web-origins-to-access-ollama

 To choose between ChatGPT and Ollama, click on bot icon below the textfield in chat bot window:

 <p align="center">